 Tuition Reimbursement.

 The City will provide $25,000 for each year of the contract to support employees wishing to pursue higher education.
 Any employee matriculated into a program of higher education at an accredited U.S. college or university shall be reimbursed tuition based on available funds, for all course(s) and books approved by the Joint Labor Management Committee.
 The Joint Labor Management Committee will review each request upon the employee furnishing evidence of satisfactory completion (“C” or better; pass) of course(s) within thirty (30) days of completion.
 The Joint Labor Management Committee shall award educational reimbursement based on funds available and the relevance of the degree sought compared to the department’s mission.
 The Joint Labor Management Committee will distribute available education funds in a fair and equitable manner.
-If an employee receives benefits under this Section and resigns prior to the completion of his/her fifth (5th) year of service, all educational benefits must be repaid to the city.
+If an employee receives benefits under this Section and resigns prior to the completion of their fifth (5th) year of service, all educational benefits must be repaid to the city.
 If an employee receives more than the Federal IRS Guidelines for tuition reimbursement, then the amount in excess is taxable (the Current IRS Tax Free amount is $5,250.00 but subject to IRS provision changes).

 Degree Incentive